krzentner/language-world/data/text-davinci-003-old/chain_md/faucet-close-4.md

     Steps:  1.
 Put gripper above faucet handle  2.
-Drop gripper around faucet handle  3.
-Turn faucet right First, put the gripper above the faucet handle.
+Grab faucet handle  3.
+Turn the faucet handle right The robot needs to put gripper above the faucet handle first before it can grab it.
     - When the robot's gripper is not vertically aligned with faucet handle, the robot should put gripper above faucet handle.
-    Once the gripper is lined up above the faucet handle, we should be able to grab the faucet handle by moving the gripper down around it.
+    Once the gripper is lined up above the faucet handle, close the gripper to grab it.
-    - When the robot's gripper is vertically aligned with faucet handle and the robot's gripper is not around faucet handle, the robot should put gripper around faucet handle.
+    - When the robot's gripper is vertically aligned with faucet handle and the robot's gripper is open, the robot should close gripper around faucet handle.
-    Now that the gripper is around the faucet handle, we can just turn the faucet right.
+    If the gripper is closed, turn it to the right to turn the faucet off.
-    - When the robot's gripper is around faucet handle, the robot should turn faucet right.
+    - When the robot's gripper is closed around faucet handle, the robot should turn the faucet handle right.